 jasper-ski-resort-canada

-Jasper ski resort is at Marmot Basin, in Canada's beautiful Jasper National Park in Alberta on the eastern edge of the Rockies.
+Jasper ski resort is at nearby Marmot Basin, in Canada's beautiful Jasper National Park in Alberta on the eastern edge of the Rockies.
 Sounds straightforward, but Jasper is seriously remote, more than 400km north-west of Calgary and over 370km west of Edmonton.
 It is Canada's northernmost ski resort, more than 300km north of Lake Louise and Banff, and is close to the provincial border between Alberta and British Columbia.

 Jasper National Park is a UNESCO World Heritage Site and one of the last fully protected caribou ranges in the Rocky Mountains.